SaiLavanya1/Software_Engineering_Project/README.md

-We Developed a system where People sometimes hesitate to interact with a stranger and ask their queries in a new environment.This web application provides a solution to the problem.
+Developed a system where People sometimes hesitate to interact with a stranger and ask their queries in a new environment.This web application provides a solution to the problem.
 So, this proposed interactive and intelligent connection app fosters the students to explore a lot and socialize with the fellow students and company recruiters regarding the jobs.
-We use Database like SQL, MYSQL and OOAD models to implement our system to work in an efficient way.
+Used Database like SQL, MYSQL and OOAD models to implement our system to work in an efficient way.